 You can see more about our time in Ginza and the Tsukiji Market in this video!

 So, final verdict on Danielle’s first time in Tokyo?
 She loved it!
 Or at least she said she did, to spare my feelings.
 No, actually at the end of the trip she said Tokyo was probably her favorite part.
-My favorite part, however, was yet to come – stay tuned!
+My favorite part, however, was yet to come – read about it here!